About Knock Shrine

 Liam O’Cadhain, ‘Cnoc Mhuire in Picture and Story’ ( 1945)

-News of the Apparition at Knock spreads very quickly and pilgrims begin to gather at the parish church within weeks .
+As news of the Apparition is reported in the national and international press, pilgrims begin to make their way to Knock from far and near.
 The first organised pilgrimages begin as early as 1880.

 ‘Above all else, and this is I something that I would like to stress, I have always had a firm conviction that Providence guided our every step.’